Astro-Discs-TX/medusa/www/apps/docs/content/deployments/server/deploying-on-aws-using-terraform.md

 ## Architectural Decisions Behind the Terraform Module

 When designing the Terraform module for Medusa, [U11D](https://u11d.com) prioritized scalability, security, and performance while minimizing the operational overhead for development teams.
-To achieve this, [U11D](https://u11d.com) selected fully managed AWS services, allowing teams to focus on building e-commerce solutions without the complexity of maintaining cloud infrastructure.
+To achieve this, [U11D](https://u11d.com) selected fully managed AWS services, allowing teams to focus on building ecommerce solutions without the complexity of maintaining cloud infrastructure.

 Key architectural decisions include: